umer480/kubernetes/node_selector,node_affinity_taints.md

+# Questions !!!!!  ❓❓❓

+`What are the possible reasons - Why we need to schedule pods/specific applications  on a specific node?`

+**There could be a lot of reasons . few of them are below;**

-- Windows and Linux ( hybrid) Cluster)
+ **1** - You may have windows + linux applications ( Hybrid Cluster)

-- License restriction.
-- Hardware architecture amd/arm cpu.
+ **2** - Hardware dependent Licensing.

+ **3**- Application is compatible with specific CPU architecture i.e ARM or AMD.

+ **4**- Dedicated worker nodes to run only test/dev pods.

+ **5**- Dedicated worker nodes to run a specific application that require high compute/memory on a server that has good performance and hardware specs.

-  particular node has some special network level access so pod/app can access them.
+ **6**  Particular node has some special network level access so pod/app can access required or depenent services.

+ etc etc ....

 # 1- NodeSelector:  (Simple Scheduling)